Building a partner integration

 We follow the principle of **least privilege**.
 Your production credentials will be scoped to only the permissions your integration needs — nothing more.

-During development, your test credentials will have all scopes so you can explore freely.
+During development, use test operators in the Developer Portal so you can explore freely.
+Test applications can only be used with your test operators or operators that accept an application invitation.
 At review time, we'll agree on the minimum set of scopes for production.

 If you need additional scopes after launch (e.g. you're adding a new feature), submit a request with justification.
 Operators who have already connected will need to re-authorise to grant the new scopes.